sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

 All code included with Sage must be licensed under the GPLv2+ or a less restrictive license (e.g., the BSD license).
-It is very important that you include your name in the AUTHOR log so that everybody who submits code to Sage to receive proper credit [2]_.
+It is very important that you include your name in the AUTHORS log so that everybody who submits code to Sage receives proper credit [2]_.
 (If ever you feel you are not receiving proper credit for anything you submit to Sage, please let the development team know!)